 (This website is currently under construction)

 Alberio Observatory is named after the double star Beta Cygni, or Albireo.
 Through a telescope the larger of its two suns shines with a golden hue, while the smaller glows sapphire blue, and the contrasting colors create quite a beautiful display.
 To the naked eye, Albireo appears as a single star at the head of the Cygnus the Swan, or the foot of the Northern Cross, depending on which asterism you prefer.
-The name itself has no real meaning as it seems to be a mistranslation from Latin and Arabic.
+The name itself seems to be a mistranslation from Latin and Arabic.

 The observatory’s main structure is a twelve-and-a-half foot diameter Galavalume dome manufactured by Lancaster Domes.
 The design of the dome was based on an Ash dome and I think it was manufactured back in the 1990’s.
-I purchased it in 2012 and had it stored until we moved to our current property in 2021.
-Construction finally began in 2023.
+It was said to be a prototype for a dome built for one of Lancaster’s big customers.
+I purchased it unassembled in 2012 and had it stored until we moved to our current property in 2021.
+Actual construction of the dome itself finally began in 2023.